-Only Shareholders of record at the close of business on September 17, 2019 are entitled to receive notice of and to attend, and to vote at, the Meeting, except that a transferee of Common Shares after such record date may, not later than ten (10) days before the Meeting, establish a right to vote by providing evidence of the ownership of Common Shares and make a request to Computershare Trust Company of Canada that his or her name be placed on the Shareholder list for the Meeting.
+Only Shareholders of record at the close of business on November 10, 2020 are entitled to receive notice of and to attend, and to vote at, the Meeting, except that a transferee of Common Shares after such record date may, not later than ten (10) days before the Meeting, establish a right to vote by providing evidence of the ownership of Common Shares and make a request to Computershare Trust Company of Canada that his or her name be placed on the Shareholder list for the Meeting.

 A Shareholder may attend the Meeting and vote in person or may be presented by proxy.
 A form of proxy for use at the Meeting or any adjournment thereof is enclosed with this Notice.
-Shareholders who are unable to attend the Meeting or any adjournment thereof in person are requested to date, sign and return the enclosed Instrument of Proxy to the Company's transfer agent, Computershare Trust Company of Canada, at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department.
+Shareholders are requested to date, sign and return the enclosed Instrument of Proxy to the Company's transfer agent, Computershare Trust Company of Canada, at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department.
 Alternatively, registered Shareholders and non-objecting beneficial owners of Common Shares may vote using the internet at the website www.investorvote.com.
 A proxy will not be valid unless it is received by Computershare Trust Company of Canada no later than forty-eight (48) hours (excluding Saturdays, Sundays and holidays) prior to the time of the Meeting or any adjournment thereof.